Palawan, known for its rich biodiversity and pristine landscapes, it’s a haven for birdwatching enthusiasts.

 • Description:

-• Small, lively bird with a black cap, white cheeks, and yellow underparts.
+• Small, lively birds with a black cap, white cheeks, and yellow underparts.

 • Endemic to Palawan.